The Parent Trap - Chapter 1

 Men!

-Aunt Mel was about to fire him, Lennox had seen it on her face, and it wasn’t so much fear of starvation that had driven her in throwing herself at her aunt to cry like a little baby—it hadn’t all been an act—and demand all her attention.
+Aunt Mel was about to fire him; Lennox had seen it on her face, and it wasn’t so much fear of starvation that had driven her to throw herself at her aunt to cry like a little baby—it hadn’t all been an act—and demand all her attention.
 It had been fear of yet another broken family.

 But their limbo-dwelling had started.